2023 Masters Water Ski Qualifying Series Event Rules:

 - In the traditional run-off attempt, skiers will run-off in random draw order.
 For slalom, skiers will start one line-length below the pass where the tie occurred.
 Skiers with the highest score in the run-off will advance.
 Jump skiers will have 2 jumps and trick skiers will have one single (1) trick pass.

 Refunds: Should any athlete qualify for the Masters at a Qualifying Series event, refunds will only be granted from future MQS events if the athlete notifies the upcoming qualifying event tournament director no later than 5 pm on the Monday prior to the MQS event.
 Refunds will not be granted after this time.
-Contact Leigh Ross at firstname.lastname@example.org or Lelani Travers at email@example.com by deadline for cancellation and refunds.
+Contact Lelani Travers at email@example.com by deadline for cancellation and refunds for MQS event #2.

-Qualifications: Skiers may only compete in the individual events that said skier qualified for per the Masters’ criteria posted on masterswaterski.com/news
+Qualifications: Skiers may only compete in the individual events that said skier qualified for per the Masters’ criteria posted on masterswaterski.com/news.
+Scores must have been achieved in a Class R or L event during the 2022 season no later than December 1, 2022.

-Seeding from Masters MQS Events into the 2022 Masters Water Ski & Wakeboard Tournament: The defending 2021 Junior Masters and Masters Champions will ski top seed in each discipline.
-The 2021 IWSF Junior World and World Champions will ski second to last.
-All other skiers will be seeded into the 2022 Masters based on the 2021 Masters Qualifying Series Ranking List.
+Seeding from Masters MQS Events into the 2023 Masters Water Ski & Wakeboard Tournament: The defending 2022 Junior Masters and Masters Champions will ski top seed in each discipline.
+The 2022 IWSF Junior World Champions will ski second to last.
+All other skiers will be seeded into the 2023 Masters based on the 2022 Masters Qualifying Series Ranking List.